sudo-Tiz/Tsumiki/README.md

 # FabricPanel

-A semi-customizable bar written using the [Fabric Widget System](https://github.com/Fabric-Development/fabric) More on [Fabric's Wiki](https://wiki.ffpy.org)
+A semi-customizable bar written using the [Fabric Widget System](https://github.com/Fabric-Development/fabric) taking inpirations from hyprpanel and waybar for some widgets
+More on [Fabric's Wiki](https://wiki.ffpy.org)

 ---